ReviewETF Logo

 Bottom line

-2026 is shaping up to be the most aggressive ETF launch year on record.
-24 launches in just 5 months means the rest of the year is on track for ~50+ new products — and the market is moving in three clear directions:
+2026 is on track to be the most aggressive ETF launch year on record.
+30 launches in the first five months means the full year is on track for ~60+ new products — and the market is moving in three clear directions:

-2. Differentiated factor and thematic exposure (RCKT space, GHRP GARP, VOLT lithium miners, CPPR copper, HMND robotics, SLVM silver miners — filling genuine gaps)
+2. Differentiated thematic and factor exposure (RCKT space, GHRP GARP hedged, HMND robotics, VOLT lithium, CPPR copper, SLVM silver — filling genuine ASX gaps)

-The middle ground — me-too active products at 1%+ with no track record — is going to face a brutal next 24 months proving it deserves shelf space.
+The middle ground — me-too active products at 1%+ MER with no listed track record — faces a brutal next 24 months proving it deserves shelf space.
+Expect quiet wind-ups and mergers in 2027-2028.

-For Australian investors, the real winners are the genuinely-new launches that fill long-standing gaps (space, pure-play copper miners, hedged global tech, silver miners, fixed-maturity bonds) and the cheap vanilla launches that put pricing pressure on incumbents.
+For Australian investors, the real winners are the genuinely-new launches that fill long-standing gaps (space, copper, lithium, silver, robotics, sustainable active, fixed-maturity bonds) and the cheap vanilla launches that put pricing pressure on incumbents.

 For more on building a portfolio with these new and existing options, read our guide on how to build your core portfolio with ETFs.